HilaryCodeLab/hilary-hotel-rad/README.md

 ## Features

-This web application consists of booking and rates features which enable users to perform Create, Retrieve, Update, Delete operations on MySQL-which is chosen as a database system for this project.
+This web application consists of booking and rates features which enable users to perform Create, Retrieve, Update, Delete operations on MySQL which is chosen as a database system for this project.